MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 In `TeamsJS` version 2.11.0 or later, apps must provide a third url parameter, `hostRedirectUrl`, in the [authenticate API](/javascript/api/@microsoft/teams-js/authentication#@microsoft-teams-js-authentication-authenticate), to redirect users to the correct client after the completion of authentication.
 The `hostRedirectUrl` authentication parameter will be necessary to enable your client to be supported across Microsoft 365 host applications.
 Apps implemented on older versions of `TeamsJS` only support Teams following this update, as the `oauthRedirectmethod` and `authId` query parameters are passed to the third-party app server.

-For more information regarding the authentication parameter, see [Use external OAuth providers](authentication/auth-oauth-provider.md).
+For more information regarding the authentication parameter, see [use external OAuth providers](authentication/auth-oauth-provider.md).

 #### Teams apps running across Microsoft 365